kalconsultancyltd/kalc-open-inline-dialog/README.md

 A lightweight Dynamic Action Plug-In that allows you to customise the size, position and title of Inline Dialogs before opening

-Tested on DB 12.1.0.2 and Apex 5.0.4 using Universal Theme (42) The plugin should work on all versions of Apex 5.0.x (Universal Theme) on all relevant DB versions
+Tested on DB 12.1.0.2 and Apex 5.0.4 using Universal Theme (42)

+This plugin should work on all versions of Apex 5.0.x (Universal Theme) on all relevant DB versions

 ##Installation
 Import the following file into your Apex application